Skip to main content

 note

-Private connectivity to AWS S3 storage buckets.
+Private connectivity to AWS-managed resources.

 Configuring private connectivity for serverless compute provides: